Adobe Experience Platform Glossary

 Activate: In Real-time Customer Data Platform, activate is the action taken by a user to map a segment or profiles to a destination such as Oracle Eloqua, Google, or Salesforce Marketing Cloud.

-Activity: In the Decisioning Service, an activity is a set of offers the marketer wants the decision engine to select the best offer from.
+Activity: In Offer Decisioning, an activity is a set of offers the marketer wants the decision engine to select the best offer from.

 Administrator: One or more individuals in your organization who can configure and customize the permissions for Experience Platform.